efritz/watchdog/README.md

 Go library for automatic service reconnection.

-This library depends on the [backoff](https://github.com/efritz/backoff) library, which defines structures for creating back-off interval generator.
+This library depends on the [backoff](https://github.com/efritz/backoff) library, which defines structures for creating backoff interval generator.

 ## Example